colin-walker/blog-In/README.md

 It works for centred images and not those that are left or right aligned.

+## Indented/sub posts

+Posts can be indented so as to act as sub posts – ideal for following up to a previous post.
+To achieve this precede the post content with `>>`
+This may technically clash with nested Markdown blockquotes but if nested quotes are required just separate the `>` with a space.

 ## Linked hashtags

 Any hashtags included in post content will automatically be converted into search links for that tag.